-Unlike the two previous contingents to have departed Newfoundland (see below) for... overseas service, Private Bishop's 'D' Company was not to sail directly to the United Kingdom.
-On March 20 it, he a soldier of the Number 8 Platoon, embarked onto the Bowring-Brothers' vessel Stephano for the short voyage to Halifax, capital city of the Canadian province of Nova Scotia, where it was thereupon to board a second vessel, the newly-launched Orduña for the trans-Atlantic crossing.
+Unlike the two previous contingents to have departed Newfoundland (see below) for...overseas service, Private Collins' 'D' Company was not to sail directly to the United Kingdom.
+On March 20, it embarked onto the Bowring-Brothers' vessel Stephano for the short voyage to Halifax, capital city of the Canadian province of Nova Scotia, where it was thereupon to board a second vessel, the newly-launched Orduña for the trans-Atlantic crossing.

-(Preceding page: The image of Orduña is from the Old Ship Picture Galleries web-site.
+(Right above: The image of Orduna is from the Old Ship Picture Galleries web-site.
 The vessel was not to be requisitioned during the Great War but would be used by the Cunard Company to operate on its commercial service between Liverpool and New York.)

-Having then sailed from Nova Scotia on March 22 for Liverpool, Private Bishop and his draft landed there eight days later, on the 30th.
+Having then sailed from Nova Scotia on March 22 for Liverpool, Private Collins and his draft landed there eight days later, on the 30th.
 Once disembarked in Liverpool, the two-hundred fifty men and officers of 'D' Company were thereupon transported on the same date by train directly to Edinburgh, the Scottish capital, to join the Newfoundland Regiment's 'A', 'B' and 'C' Companies.